RiyazR2/IssueTracker2/README.md

   - Added an orderDirection parameter to searchParams to toggle between "asc" and "desc".
   - Adjusted the orderBy in the Prisma query to use orderDirection.
   - Added the ArrowDownIcon for descending order and toggled the icon based on the current sorting direction.
+- Pagination - build the layout of pagination component